nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-08/README.md

 | Data Model  | This is a collection of schema and class blueprints.
 We create one blueprint per type of data, for example in our past labs we've been creating models for "People" and "Teams".
 In the data model, we define where and how we can create, read, update or delete records in our database, and we ensure any modified data complies with our schema. |
 | Database    | Usually external to our application, a database is where we store/persist data and change data.
 This way, if our application is hosted and available to many users, all users should be able to view the same data.                                                                                                                                  |

 Because we haven't had all the pieces fully until now, we've been hacking together applications in perhaps not the best way.
-Originally, we had our client-side (`index.js`) connecting directly to our model (`people.js` and `teams.js`) and calling our model's CRUD operations in order to access and change the data.
+Originally, we had our client-side (`index.js`) connecting directly to our model (`people.js` and `teams.js`) and we called our model's CRUD operations in order to access and change the data.

-That methodolgy makes our client-side too bulky; going forward, we want to restrict our client to only making HTTP requests to API endpoints (now defined in our `server.js`).
+That methodology makes our client-side too bulky; going forward, we want to restrict our client to only making HTTP requests to our express server's API endpoints.
 Operationally, nothing really changes, but structurally we now have something akin to:

 ```
 Client ->> Server ->> Model ->> Database